 We get in touch with the customer service team even before a hosting account is created.
 Getting a taste of how the company handles its business is always good.

 Then we follow up with several technical questions, ranging from fairly simple ones to more obscure queries.
-The idea to is to check response times and technical expertise.
+The idea is to check response times and technical expertise.

 We try to present the support agents with questions that are, theoretically, beyond their scope of support and knowledge.
 The way they approach things they don’t know is very telling about their work ethic and desire to help.